ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 ### Solution: Blob Storage

+Please open the video in a new tab to watch the tutorial:

 [![IMAGE ALT TEXT](https://raw.githubusercontent.com/ARBUCHELI/BERTELSMANN-SCHOLARSHIP---INTRODUCTION-TO-AZURE-APPLICATIONS-NANODEGREE-PROGRAM/main/Images/47.jpg)](https://www.youtube.com/watch?v=0fpwGAA0BFw&feature=emb_logo)

 In this solution video, I showed you an alternative way to create an Azure Storage Account and a Storage Container using Azure CLI.